 - Doctor of Philosophy in Music with an emphasis in Music Theory and History

 The program of study leading to the Performer’s Certificate in Music is intended to provide a concentrated course of study in performance for outstanding musicians who have completed a Bachelor’s or Master’s degree from a university or music conservatory in the United States or an international equivalent.
 Under the guidance of artist-teachers, students study applied music, participate in chamber music, repertory/coaching (voice), and perform in a major ensemble.

-The Performer's Certificate is intended to be completed in one academic year (in consecutive fall and spring semesters).
-Six credits are required each semester, for a total of twelve credits.
+The Performer’s Certificate is intended to be completed in one academic year (in consecutive fall and spring semesters).
+Nine credits are required in the Fall semester and three in the Spring, for a total of twelve credits.
 Credits earned in a certificate program may not be applied later to any degree program at the University of Connecticut.
-Specific information on the types of Performer's Certificates, listed below, is available in the Handbook for Graduate Music Students.
+Specific information on the types of Performer’s Certificates, listed below, is available in the Handbook for Graduate Music Students.